mt32net/mt32CS/README.md

 # mt32.net - Frontend

 This is a frontend web application build with Vue.js to run as a web site.
-The goal of this project is to create a nice looking, efficient, flexible and intuitive interface, with it's help it's easy to present helpful and intersting content.
+The goal of this project is to create a nice looking, efficient, flexible and intuitive interface, with its help it's easy to present helpful and intersting content.

 ## About